yole/etymograph/README.md

 word is strong and (word ends with 'v' or word ends with 'j'):
 ```

+Conditions with arguments can be negated.
+This is done by adding a `not` operator before the argument of a condition,
+for example, `word ends with not 'a'` or `word is not m`.

 #### Morphological (Inflectional and Derivational) Rules

 The following conditions can be used in morphological rules: